arungpisyadi/xerpex-fe/docs/XERPEX_USER_GUIDE.md

 #### Invoice Creation
 1. **Generate Invoice**
-   - From accepted quote or manual creation
+   - From accepted Quotation or manual creation
    - Verify all details and pricing
    - Set payment terms